The Maximum Isotropic Equivalent Energy Of Gamma Ray Bursts: The Maximum Isotropic Energy Of GRBs:

-which follows from Eqs.(1) and (2).
-The correlation, was discovered empirically [3-5] and became known as the "Amati relation".
-A best fit to the current available observational data on GRBs [15], plus the maximum value of $(1\!+\!z)E_p$ obtained from the observed knee [16,17] in the energy spectrum of high energy cosmic ray electrons, can be used to estimate the maximum $E_{iso}$ value of GRBs, as detailed below.
+which follows from Eqs.
+(4) and (5).
+This CB model correlation is in excellent agreement with the latest best fit Amati correlation (Amati et al. 2019),

+which was discovered empirically, two decades ago, tested continuously and confirmed repeatedly with new observational data on GRBs (e.g., Amati et al. 2002,2006,2009,2019).

-In the CB model, fall back material in supernova explosions of type Ic (SNeIc) on the newly born compact object results in the ejection of a bipolar jet of highly relativistic plasmoids (CB) of ordinary matter with an initial bulk motion Lorentz factor $\gamma_0\!\gg\!1$.
-Single scattering of interstellar ionized particles (atomic nuclei and electrons of mass $m_i\!=\!m_A$ and $m_i\!=\!m_e$, respectivly) on their path creates a highly relativistic beam of cosmic ray particles with maximum energies $E_{max}\!\approx 2m_i[\gamma_0]^2$.
-In the CB model, these maximum energies of scattered ISM particles [5], acquired in a single scattering, are the knee energies in the energy spectra of cosmic ray nuclei and electrons.
-In particular, the recently discovered knee energy of Galactic cosmic ray electrons (CRe) around 2.3 TeV [16,17] implies a maximum initial Lorentz factor $\gamma_0\approx 1500$ of CBs [17].
-According to Eq.(1), ICS of glory photons of typical peak energy $\epsilon_p\!\approx\!1$ eV by CB electrons with $\gamma_0\approx 1500$ yields
+Single scattering of interstellar ionized particles (atomic nuclei of mass $m_i\!=\!m_A$ and electrons of mass $m_e$, respectivly) on their path creates a highly relativistic beam of cosmic ray particles with maximum energies $E_{max}\!\approx 2m_i[\gamma(0)]^2$.
+In the CB model these maximum energies of ISM particles acquired in a single scattering, are the knee energies in the energy spectra of cosmic ray nuclei and electrons.
+The first indication of a knee around 1 TeV in the energy spectrum of cosmic ray electrons plus positrons (CRe) was obtained by combining the CRe observations of the H.E.S.S collaboration (Aharonian et al. 2008,2009) and of the AMS collaboration (Aguilar et al. 2014) shown in Figure 1, although the H.E.S.S results were qualified by sizeable sytematic uncertainties. \\